A complete guide to AQA A-Level History

 The historical investigation (NEA)

-Most schools complete the NEA in the autumn term of Year 13, with submission usually in the spring.
+Many schools complete the NEA in the autumn term of Year 13, with submission usually in the spring.
 The NEA is marked against the same assessment objectives as the exam essays, plus an additional weighting on research independence and source evaluation.

 Good to know